Northern Aboriginal Broadcasting – Indigenous Languages and Cultures Program

 To be eligible for funding, your organization or group must be:

-- a not-for-profit, democratically controlled independent Indigenous community group that include ad-hoc committees defined as a temporary committee set up to do a specific task (not a permanent standing committee); or
+• an Indigenous community group that includes ad-hoc committees defined as a temporary committee set up to do a specific task (not a permanent standing committee); or

-- a not-for-profit, democratically controlled non-Indigenous organization working in partnership with Indigenous organizations or Indigenous advisory committees in situations where Indigenous organizations/community groups do not exist.
+• in exceptional circumstances, a non-Indigenous not-for-profit organization working in partnership with Indigenous organizations or Indigenous advisory committees in situations where Indigenous organizations do not exist.

 In addition, your organization or group must provide broadcast communications north of the Hamelin Line, which is drawn at the 55th parallel and defines the Canadian North for purposes of policy.